Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 Let's go deeper on technical requirements:

 -   There are at least 3 state values of encoding state: Processing, Success and Error.
-We aren’t interested in idle encoders.
+We aren't interested in idle encoders.
 Encoder task should be created on demand and released after completion.

 -   The Azure Blob Storage is a good place to store the encoding result.
 The blob container permission can be modified to enable public access to blob by direct URL, but do not allow a container listing for an unauthorized user.